shoutem/shoutem.github.io/_posts/1-1-4-CreatingShortcutAndScreen.md

 Click on the `Restaurants`, which will get that screen inserted into navigation.

 Start the preview now or check out your app on the phone using Mobilizer app.
-It might take some time while the app preview shows, since everytime you change extension inside of your app, we need to build a new one.
+It might take some time while the app preview shows, since every time you change extension inside of your app, we need to build an app with that extension.

 <p class="image">
 <img src='{{ site.baseurl }}/img/getting-started/extension-hello-world.png'/>